mbeddr/mps-platform-docs/src/doc/docs/aspects/vcs.md

 >
 > — <cite>MPS documentation</cite>

-!!! warning "I pulled some changes or did some other VCS-related stuff and strange errors appear or changes aren't visible."
+!!! warning "I pulled some changes or made some other VCS-related stuff, and strange errors appeared, or changes weren’t visible."

     There might be a bug related to caching or VCS in general.
 Invalidating the cache or restarting the project might help.
     There are quite some [bugs in VCS](https://youtrack.jetbrains.com/issues/MPS?q=%23%7BVersion%20Control%7D&u=1).